A fastening tool, or power-actuated fastening tool with an extension shaft, allows workers to secure flooring while standing.

 Hazard Analysis — Stooped postures

-Workers who position and join sewer, water and storm drains may face hazards from stooped postures.
+Workers who pull wire through conduits may face hazards from stooped postures.

-Prolonged bending of the back while positioning and joining sewer, water and storm drains can cause injury to muscles, nerves, discs and ligaments of the low back.
+Prolonged bending of the back while pulling wire through conduits can cause injury to muscles, nerves, discs and ligaments of the low back.
 Non-specific low back pain is not the result of a fall or some other acute traumatic injury, so it can be difficult to identify a specific event that led to the injury.
-Continuous work in a 'stooped posture' can lead to low back muscle strain, ligament sprain, a bulging or herniated disc, or other back problems.
+Continuous work in a 'stooped position' can lead to low back muscle strain, ligament sprain, a bulging or herniated disc, or other back problems.

 Low back pain (LBP) is among the most common health complaint in working-aged populations worldwide.
 In the U.S., 70%-80% of adults will experience a significant episode of LBP at least once in their lives.
 Low back disorders are conditions associated with lifting and other forceful movements of the back.
 Episodes of LBP are characterized by varying levels of pain and symptoms in the low back (lumbar spine).
 Low back disorders can even cause leg pain at times.